SYalouz/SlowQuant/README.md

 ![SlowQuant logo](https://cloud.githubusercontent.com/assets/11976167/26658726/5e125b02-466c-11e7-8790-8412789fc9fb.jpg)

-SlowQuant is a molecular quantum chemistry program written in python.
-Even the computational demanding parts are written in python, so it lacks speed, thus the name SlowQuant.
+SlowQuant is a molecular quantum chemistry program written in Python.
+Even the computational demanding parts are written in Python, so it lacks speed, thus the name SlowQuant.

 Documentation can be found at: